nginxinc/nginx-plus-go-client/README.md

 $ make test
 ```

-This will build and run an NGINX Plus container, execute the client tests against NGINX Plus API, and then clean up.
-If it fails and you want to clean up (i.e. stop the running container), please use `$ make clean`
+This will build and run two NGINX Plus containers and create one docker network of type bridge, execute the client tests against both NGINX Plus APIs, and then clean up.
+If it fails and you want to clean up (i.e. stop the running containers and remove the docker network), please use `$ make clean`

 ## Support
 This project is not covered by the NGINX Plus support contract.